Sealing is key to make your cement tile installation shine.

 Seal Cement Tile – During Installation:

-Confirm that a topical grout release is used during grout application.
+Confirm that a typical grout release is used during grout application.
 We recommend Miracle Sealants Grout Release Sealer.
 Using Grout Release prior to the grouting process will make cleanup of grout haze easier after application and will protect your surface from grout haze or stains.

 Seal Cement Tile – After Installation: